-Requirements for random sample testing to ensure quality control, including by ensuring that cannabis and cannabis-infused products are accurately labeled for potency.
-Unless the Department determines that remediation or - by ensuring that cannabis and cannabis-infused products are accurately labeled for potency.
-Unless the Department determines that remediation or treatment is sufficient to ensure product safety, the testing analysis shall include testing for residual solvents, poisons, or toxins; harmful chemicals; dangerous molds or mildew; filth; and harmful microbials such as E. coli or salmonella and pesticides. - (24) Standards for the operation of cannabis testing facilities, including requirements for equipment and qualifications for personnel. - (25) Civil penalties for the failure to comply with rules made pursuant to this Chapter. - (26) Procedures for collecting taxes levied on cannabis establishments. - (27) Requirements for on-site consumption establishments, including for security, ventilation, odor control, and consumption by patrons.
-These rules may include a prohibition on smoking indoors. - (b) After consulting with researchers knowledgeable about the risks and benefits of cannabis and providing an opportunity for public comment, the Department shall develop a scientifically accurate safety information label, handout, or both, which shall be available to each adult-use cannabis consumer.
-The label or handout shall include both of the following: - (1) Advice about the potential risks of cannabis, including all of the following: - a.
-The risks of driving under the influence of cannabis, and the fact that doing so is illegal. - b.
-Any adverse effects unique to younger adults, including related to the developing mind. - c.
-Potential adverse events and other risks. - d.
-Risks of using cannabis during pregnancy or breastfeeding. - (2) The need to safeguard all cannabis and cannabis products from children and pets. - (c) The Department shall review and update the safety information materials at least once every two years to ensure they remain accurate.
-The review period shall include soliciting input from researchers knowledgeable about the risks and benefits of cannabis and an opportunity for public comment. - (d) In order to ensure that individual privacy is protected, the Department shall not require a consumer to provide a retail cannabis store with personal information other than government-issued identification to determine the consumer's age, and a retail cannabis store shall not be required to acquire and record personal information about consumers.
+• (26) Procedures for collecting taxes levied on cannabis establishments.
+(27) Requirements for on-site consumption establishments, including for security, ventilation, odor control, and consumption by patrons.
+These rules may include a prohibition on smoking indoors. (b) After consulting with researchers knowledgeable about the risks and benefits of cannabis oviding an opportunity for public comment, the Commission shall develop a urate safety information label, handout, or both, which shall be available to each - is consumer.
+The label or handout shall include both of the following: (1) Advice about the potential risks of cannabis, including any of the following: a.
+The risks of driving under the influence of cannabis and the fact that doing so is illegal. b.
+Any adverse effects unique to younger adults, including related to the developing mind. c.
+Potential adverse events and other risks. d.
+Risks of using cannabis during pregnancy or breastfeeding.
+(2) The need to safeguard all cannabis and cannabis products from children and pets. (c) The C Commission shall review and update the safety information materials at least ears to ensure they remain accurate.
+The review period shall include soliciting chers knowledgeable about the risks and benefits of cannabis and an opportunity for public (d) ler to ensure that individual privacy is protected, the Commission shall not ner to provide a retail cannabis store with personal information other than - ed identification to determine the consumer's age and a retail cannabis store shall acquire and record personal information about consumers."
+TION 1.1.(b) This section becomes effective January 1, 2026, and applies to offenses of ed on or after that date.
+TION 1.2.(a) Subchapter I of Chapter 105 of the General Statutes is amended by adding Article to read: , , , "Article 2F.
+"Tax on Cannabis. "§ 105-11 13.150.
+Definitions. ns in G.S.
+18D-101, to the extent they do not conflict with this Article, and the • ions apply in this Article: (1) Cannabis. - All parts of the plant of the genus cannabis, the seeds thereof, the resin extracted from any part of the plant, and every compound, manufacture salt, derivative, mixture, or preparation of the plant, its seeds, or its resin, including cannabis concentrate.
+"Cannabis" does not include hemp, nor does it include fiber produced from the stalks, oil, or cake made from the seeds of the plant, or sterilized seed of the plant, which is incapable of germination.
+(2) Cannabis concentrate. - Any form of concentration, including extracts, oils, / tinctures, shatter, and waxes, that is extracted from cannabis.
+(3) Cannabis edible product. - A product containing cannabis or cannabis (2) concentrate, combined with other ingredients, that is intended for use or consumption through ingestion, including sublingual or oral absorption.
+(4) Cannabis plant material. - For purposes of this Article, "cannabis plant \ -7 material" means cannabis flower, cannabis trim and all parts of any plant or species of the genus cannabis, or any infra specific taxon thereof, excluding a growing plant, and the seeds thereof.
+"Cannabis plant material" does not include hemp. merade nemp.